Gloria Cauhape

 She is preceded in death by many, including her parents and brother Donald Hess, and his wife, Laurica.

-A memorial will be held in Roswell New Mexico at the First Baptist Church on July 25, 2026 at 11:00 a.m.
-In lieu of flowers, the family invites contributions to Gloria's favorite charities such as your local church, the Assurance Home, or Meals-On-Wheels of Roswell, NM.
+A memorial will be held at the First Baptist Church of Roswell, NM, on July 25, 2026 at 11:00 a.m.
+In lieu of flowers, the family invites contributions to Gloria’s favorite charities, such as your local church, the Assurance Home, or Meals-On-Wheels of Roswell, NM.

 Guestbook